 Other conditions that can cause back leg weakness in dogs include; Wobbler’s Syndrome, IVDD, toxic poisoning, tick bites, bacterial infections and tumors.

-Treatment of back leg weakness in dogs
+Treatment for back leg weakness in senior dogs

 Treatment for back leg weakness will depend on the cause of the weakness.
 A complete physical exam will be done by a veterinarian and tests such as x-rays, ultrasounds, CT scan, bloodwork and sometimes the aspiration of fluid from the affected joint may be performed.